Azure/azure-iot-sdk-node/provisioning/device/samples/readme.md

 This file can be found in https://github.com/Azure/azure-iot-sdk-node/tree/master/provisioning/device/samples

-This folder contains simple samples showing how to use the various features of the Microsoft Azure IoT Device Provisioning Service from an application running JavaScript or TypeScript code.
+This folder contains simple samples showing how to use the various features of the Microsoft Azure IoT Hub Device Provisioning Service from an application running JavaScript or TypeScript code.

 ## List of samples